What is CrossFit?

 Do you offer discounts?

 We welcome experienced CrossFitters from all over.
 Just email or call us to join a class.
 Just arrive to class 10 minutes early to complete a waiver and let your coach know your level of CrossFit experience.
+You can join us for a whole week for just $35 or go with a one-day drop in.

 What is a WOD?